Copilot-Language/copilot/copilot-theorem/README.md

 It is true that the code of `TransSys` is quite complex.
-In fact, it would be really straightforward to produce a flattened transition system and then a Kind2 file with just a single *top* predicate.
+In fact, it would be really straightforward to produce a flattened transition system and then a Kind2 file with just a single *top* node.
 In fact, It would be as easy as producing an *IL* specification.

 To be honest, I'm not sure producing a modular *Kind2* output is worth the complexity added.
 It's especially true at the time I write this in the sense
 that:

-* Each predicate introduced is used only one time (which is true because Copilot doesn't handle functions or parameterized streams like Lustre does and everything is inlined during the reification process).
+* Each node introduced is used only one time (which is true because Copilot doesn't handle functions or parameterized streams like Lustre does and everything is inlined during the reification process).
 * A similar form of structure could be obtained from a flattened Kind2 native